thomas-lamiaux/coq/doc/sphinx/using/libraries/writing.rst

    compiled library file, use :cmd:`Attributes`.

-   The :n:`use` attribute can be used for commands such as :cmd:`Definition`, :cmd:`Theorem`, and ``Notation @ident``.
-Its value must refer to an existing constant of abbreviation and is printed as part of the warning message as well as used by LSP based user interfaces as a quick fix.
+   The :n:`use` attribute can be used for commands such as :cmd:`Definition`, :cmd:`Theorem`, and :cmd:`Abbreviation`.
+Its value must refer to an existing constant or abbreviation and is printed as part of the warning message as well as used by LSP based user interfaces as a quick fix.

    It can trigger the following warnings: